devmoek/recently-viewed-section-dawn/README.md

 🇺🇸
-# How To Show Recently Viewed Items in Shopify Store using Dawn Theme?
+# How To Show Recently Viewed Items in Shopify Store Using Dawn Theme?

 ## Create recently-viewed.liquid file
 Go to `sections` folder and create `recently-viewed.liquid` file.